Afternoon Horseback Ride at El Shaddai Ranch

 With 94 acres of forest, meadows, and bordering on crown land, the El Shaddai Ranch is fully enveloped by nature.
 Fifteen minutes south of Prince George on Highway 97, it’s also easy to get to.

 Home to wildlife like moose, elk, deer, and bears, along with a menagerie of plant and tree life, we offer a chance to see the Omineca in all its undisturbed glory and natural habitat.
 With pillars of pine, fir, and spruce and canopies of poplar and birch, the forest is a cathedral unto itself.
 And the view from our lookout point allows you to take it all.

 Horseback riding offers a new way to experience this beauty, seperate from hikes or wilderness wandering.
 Riding, you can let your horse pay attention to the trail, so you can focus on the nature around you, allowing yourself to soak into the experience in a magnified way.
 Breathe the fresh air, listen to the bird-song and the animals rustling through the undergrowth and chattering away; let your senses take over and allow yourself to completely unwind.

-This day trip includes lunch, with transportation provided by Paxton Shuttle Service, and is limited to 14 participants.
+This afternoon trip on Sunday October 15 ncludes transportation from downtown Prince George with Paxton Shuttle Service, and is limited to 16 participants.
 Pre-registration is required.

 This reception is included within the general conference fee.
 No additional registration is required.